tokuhirom/Spellunker/README.md

 # NAME

-BSpell - It's new $module
+BSpell - It's new module

 # DESCRIPTION

 BSpell is ...

+# HOW DO I USE CUSTOM DICTIONARY?

+You can put your personal dictionary at `$HOME/.bspell.en`.

 # LICENSE